Louise Arner Boyd: World War II

+Later life and death

-Later in life Louise Boyd was an active and well-known Marin figure and hostess while serving as a member of the Executive Committee of the San Francisco Symphony.
+Later in life Louise Boyd was an active and well-known Marin figure and hostess while serving as a member of the executive committee of the San Francisco Symphony.
 She also accumulated many academic honors receiving an honorary law degree from the University of California, Berkeley and from Mills College.
-In 1960 Louise was the first woman to be elected to the board of the American Geographical Society.
-She was also made an honorary member of the California Academy of Science.
-Near the end of her life, Louise fell on hard financial times having spent much of her fortune outfitting and chartering her many explorations.
+In 1960 Boyd became the first woman to be elected to the board of the American Geographical Society.
+She was also made an honorary member of the California Academy of Sciences.
+Near the end of her life, Boyd fell on hard financial times having spent much of her fortune outfitting and chartering her many explorations.
 Eventually, she had to sell the family home, Maple Lawn in San Rafael, and took up permanent residence in San Francisco.

-Louise died in San Francisco on September 14, 1972, two days shy of her 85th birthday.
+Boyd died in San Francisco on September 14, 1972, two days before her 85th birthday.